HomerReid/meep_adjoint/docs/Tutorial/index.rst

            and hope for the best.
 As we will demonstrate, the easiest way to proceed here is
-           to invoke the simple built-in gradient-descent optimizer provided by :mod:`meep_adjoint`---which, we will see, is more than adequate to yield excellent results for the specific problems addressed in this tutorial---but we will also show how, with only slightly more effort, you can
+           to invoke the simple built-in gradient-descent optimizer provided by :obj:`meep_adjoint`---which, we will see, is more than adequate to yield excellent results for the specific problems addressed in this tutorial---but we will also show how, with only slightly more effort, you can